Performing a life altering tarot reading for a client

 are several salient components of performing a life altering

 tarot reading for a client.
-The reader becomes a combination of
+The reader assumes a role that is a combination of

 storyteller, guide, and spiritual advisor to the client.
 Melding

 classic and esoteric knowledge of the Tarot with psychic ability

 produces a powerful evaluation and assessment of the patterns

 presently at work in a client's life and where these energies

 are taking the client into the future.